Title: Every Other Day

 Overall, this was a just plain fantastic book – which is saying something, since I don’t generally like the paranormal genre.

 I think it’s possible there’s a sequel in the works somewhere.
 The ending was acceptable for the end of a stand-alone, but there’s also sequel potential.
-I’d definitely be interested in reading a second book, but I’m not sure it would be as good as Every Other Day, due to the loss of an important character.
+I’d definitely be interested in reading a second book, but I’m not sure it would be as good as Every Other Day.